oracle-samples/oltrain/OL/ol.md

 ---

 ![](../common/images/OL-page-install.png)
 - [Installation and Boot Process](./inst_boot/inst_boot.md): This page focuses on the installation and boot process.
 Learn how to complete an Oracle Linux installation for on-premises deployment and how to create an Oracle Linux instance on Oracle Cloud Infrastructure.
-You can also learn about the boot process and how to configure different services to start at boot time.
+You can also learn about the BIOS firmware bootloader process, Unified Extensible Firmware Interface (UEFI), GRUB2 Bootloader, and how to configure different systemd services to start at boot time.
+Hands-on lab exercises cover how to manage the boot kernel, how to localize your installation, how to use sysctl, /proc, /sys, and /etc/sysconfig, how to use and manage systemd target units, and how to switch a CentOS 8 instance to Oracle Linux 8.

 ---